Cheapest hotels

 Cheapest hotels in Barossa Valley

 Discover affordable stays in Barossa Valley that provide a quality experience without breaking the bank.
-Hotels in Barossa Valley can be found for as low as £51 per night.
+Hotels in Barossa Valley can be found for as low as £54 per night.
 There is currently one property in Barossa Valley that can be booked for this price.
-Lyndoch Hill is one of the hotels that can be booked for the lowest price in Barossa Valley.
-Price data was last updated on 19 May 2024
+The Wine Vine Hotel is one of the hotels that can be booked for the lowest price in Barossa Valley.
+Price data was last updated on 24 April 2025

 Currently, these are the lowest-priced hotels in Barossa Valley we've come across for the dates selected.
 Consider alternative dates if you're able to compare prices.